 Conducting a database rebuild on your PS4 is not a taxing process.
 However, the time it usually takes for this process to complete depends on the size of the hard drive and how much memory is already used in it.

 Given there are countless sectors and segments found in your usual hard drive, scanning and reorganizing would usually take some time and it varies significantly.
 Some PS4 consoles can take up to 20 hours or more for the database to rebuild.
-Many advise to do it just before you go into bed or a trip, so you won’t have to wait impatiently for the whole process to finish.
+Many advise doing it just before you go to bed or on a trip, so you won’t have to wait impatiently for the whole process to finish.

 Should I Rebuild My PS4 Database Regularly?

 If you use your PS4 all the time, you can rebuild your PS4 database as often as once a month or two.
 Rebuilding your PS4 database varies greatly depending on how much time you use your console and how much you use your software like installing and saving videos and photos.
 Anything more than once a month might be an excess.